jackyzha0/jackyzha0.github.io/content/thoughts/design goals.md

 - seed
 ---

-Goals in the context of HCI are things that can be defined in a given context, then evaluated.
+Goals in the context of HCI are things that can be defined in a given [[thoughts/context]], then evaluated.

 Human task involves the steps to do something, whereas human needs are general wants of the user, what they want to get accomplished.
 Usability goals are primarily objective, user experience goals are more subjective.